-TNO has participated in the HTD task of TDT 2004.
-This paper discusses TNO's approach, the experiments on the TDT 3 corpus with this system and the final TDT 2004 results.
+This report discusses the TNO approach to HTD for TDT 2004, the experiments on the TDT 3 corpus with this system and the final TDT 2004 results.

 We would like to answer the following questions:

 - Are conventional agglomerative clustering techniques appropriate for the new HTD task?
 If not, what additional actions do make these techniques suitable? - Is the resulting structure intuitive and how does this relate to the minimal cost metric?